DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseLegend/margin/margin.md

 Generates an empty space, measured in pixels, around the legend.

 ---
-When set to a number, this option applies to all the legend's sides.
+When set to a number, this property applies to all the legend's sides.
 The object allows you to control each side individually.

 ![DevExtreme Legend Margins](/images/ChartJS/LegendMargin.png)